A New Definition Of Chiron

 A Secret Agent For Wyrd

 Chiron is not revolutionary, as such.
 If there is a pattern, it’s more like secret levels in a game.
-They’re like those characters who pop up in stories who are living secretly in strange places, usually with cool powers that they created themselves.
+Chiron people are like those characters who pop up in stories who are living secretly in strange places, usually with cool powers that they created themselves.
 Chiron is not a Trickster, like Mercury, Uranus, or Hekate.
 They’re aloof and on some inter-galactic neuro-spectrum but they’re nifty-survivalists.
 It’s a helpful astrological influence, if you get their references.

 Chiron is a consciousness that could not have happened before 1977, the year this planet/comet was discovered.
 Chiron is modernity.
 And, if you don’t believe me, think about what occurred in 1977: